-Social Learning Platform #4 – Sakai
+Social Learning App #4 – Sakai

 One issue with Sakai is that it currently lacks real-time video for class meetings.
 However, they are continually adding new features so that may appear soon.

-Social Learning Platform #5 – ePals
+Social Learning Tool #5 – ePals

 Another option for social learning is ePals.
 This is a global classroom exchange where teachers and students can connect, communicate, and collaborate.

 ePals is good for letting classroom students work on projects together without regard to borders.
 While it is a great classroom solution for younger learners, it’s not ideal for corporate training situations.